marinalimeira/markdown-cv/source/cv.md

 - dez/2015 - set/2016: Quality Assurance Developer, Tidy - Costa Mesa/CA - remote

-> My goal at Tidy was to develop an automated build that checks if the platform is working.
+> My goal at Tidy was to develop an automated e2e pipeline that checks if the platform works as they needed.
 My automation tools included Cucuber, Selenium, Docker and Ruby.

 - may/2015 - dez/2015: Intern, RogaLabs - Maceió/AL